Sachin-Suresh/laravel-dev/kstych/docs/kstych-menus.md

 <img src="../images/def_column_names.png" />

-All Models by default has the below six columns predefined by the system.
+All Models by default have the below six columns predefined by the system.

 - **id**: Automatically generated by the system
 - **created_at**: Created Date